fightlesliefigt/HEEGNet/README.md

 ## Cite
-Please cite our paper if you use our code in your own work:
 @inproceedings{li2026heegnet,
   title={HEEGNet: Hyperbolic Embeddings for EEG}, author={Li, Shanglin and Chu, Shiwen and Ko{\c{c}}, Okan and Ding, Yi and Zhao, Qibin and Kawanabe, Motoaki and Chen, Ziheng},